ArashAh/version_control_workshop/part-2.md

    git add .
    git commit -m "commit 1 to master by admin"
    ```

 ## Create a remote repository and connect

 3. **Create a repo On GitHub:**
-   - Create a private repo named “vc-demo” without README.
+   - Create a **private** repo named “vc-demo-collab” **without README**.

+    ❓2.
+What is the difference between this approach for initiating a repo and the one we did in part 1?
 4. **Rename branch:**
    - Rename the branch from master to main:
     ```bash
     git branch -M main
     ```
-    ❓ do you know why we need to do this?
+    ❓3.
+Why do we need to do this?

 5. **Connect local to remote:**
    - Add a remote repository: